 FCC Part 15 rules for the industrial, scientific, and medical band at 13.56 MHz include radiation limits.
 Maximum field strength from 13.553 to 13.567 MHz is 15,848 µV/m (84 dBµV/m) at a distance of 30 meters.
 Experimenters exploit this limit to see how far tiny signals can propagate.
 I used NEC-2 to calculate maximum input power for legal field strength for several antennas over three types of ground.

 Radiation patterns are for average ground quality.
-Conductors are #14 bare copper wire and the models do not account for insulator end effects.
-I used Sommerfeld-Norton ground and calculated the field 30 meters from the origin and 1 meter above ground per C63.10.
+Conductors are #14 bare copper wire.
+The models do not include insulator end effects.
+I calculated the electric field 30 meters from the origin and 1 meter above ground.

-Height is 30 feet.
-The wire is 212¾″ long each side of center.
+The wire is 425˝″ long and 30 feet above ground.
 The red dot marks the feedpoint.

 The apex is at 30 feet.
 Each wire slopes 45° and is 216″ long.